Cheeky Berbatov goal secures Monaco win over Nice

 The result left them on 20 points with four games left, 15 points behind 17th-placed En Avant Guingamp.

-It was a goal scoring feast elsewhere as 10-man Montpellier let a three-goal lead slip in a 4-4 draw at Lorient, conceding three goals in the final trhee minutes.
+It was a goal scoring feast elsewhere as 10-man Montpellier let a three-goal lead slip in a 4-4 draw at Lorient, conceding three goals in the final three minutes.

 Girondins Bordeaux still have an outside chance of making it to the Europa League after a 5-1 win over Guingamp while Valenciennes's hopes of staying in the top flight suffered a blow in a 6-2 home loss to Nantes.